cob04/sychar/README.md

 # Sychar

-## A note taking tool for Bible Study.
+## A micro-blogging web application for Bible Study.